 To be considered, an undergraduate must be currently enrolled as a student in good standing at the UIUC with at least one more semester of study before graduation.
 Preference will be given to students who will be involved in social justice activity during the period of the award.

 Applications must include a curriculum vitae, a short (250 word) essay describing the student’s involvement in social justice work, and the name and contact information for one reference who can speak to the student’s record in this regard.
-We are currently accepting applications, and all application materials are due by April 16, 2019.
-Awards will be announced at the end of the Spring 2019 semester.
+We are currently accepting applications.
+All application materials are due by March 23, 2020.
+Awards will be announced at the end of the Spring 2020 semester.

 Please submit applications to firstname.lastname@example.org.
 All application materials should be submitted as a single .pdf file.